Golden Best: 15th Anniversary

 Golden Best: 15th Anniversary is Zard's fifth compilation album.
 Released in October 2006 under B-Gram Records.
 The album peaked #1 at Oricon weekly, charted for eighty one weeks and sold 942,220 units.

 Following the death of the band's vocalist Izumi Sakai in May 2007, the album immediately took the sixth spot at Oricon daily ranking after fans bought out copies of the release.

+This album has been certified a million-selling album by the RIAJ.

 Track listing

 All songs has been written by Izumi Sakai.